-- We shall prove soon that there always exists a polynomial p(x) that satisfies these conditions. - Note that this definition does not depend on the choice of p(x) among all the polynomials that satisfy the given conditions, since (2.2) shows that the value of p(A) depends only on the $f^{(j)}(\lambda_i)$ . - This definition coincides with the previous Definition 2.3, again in view of (2.2), but now it is clear that it is independent of V, as V does not appear at all in Definition 2.4. - If A has more than one Jordan block with the same eigenvalue, some of these conditions are repeated.
-This is fine.
+- We shall prove soon that there always exists a polynomial p(x) that satisfies these conditions. - Note that this definition does not depend on the choice of p(x) among all the polynomials that satisfy the given conditions, since (2.2) shows that the value of p(A) depends only on the $f^{(j)}(\lambda_i)$ : if p and $\hat{p}$ are two polynomials that satisfy the interpolation conditions (2.3), then $p(A) = \hat{p}(A)$ . - This definition coincides with the previous Definition 2.3, again in view of (2.2), but now it is clear that it is independent of V, as V does not appear at all in Definition 2.4. - If A has more than one Jordan block with the same eigenvalue, some of these conditions are repeated.
+This is not a problem, because the conditions are always consistent.